“What’s eating you?” the bartender asked.

-He was a short, overweight man with a sullen scowl that carved deep lines from the corners of his mouth down towards where his chin merged with his neck.
-His crewcut did little to conceal the patchy baldness spreading across his scalp.
+Lewis was a short, overweight man with a sullen scowl that carved deep lines from the corners of his mouth down toward where his chin merged with his neck.
+His crew cut did little to conceal the patchy baldness spreading across his scalp.
 A roll of skin on the back of his neck prickled with short, stubbly hair.
 His tie hung loose and crooked around his unbuttoned collar.
 The weight of his belly pressed against his thighs.

 “Him again, huh?”
 The bartender dried his hands on his apron.

-“You bet your ass, him again,” Lewis said.
-“No matter what I do, he’s always got one up on me.”
-He thumped his fist on the bar, causing the pint glasses stacked in front of him to clink together.
+“You bet your ass, him again.”
+Lewis thumped his fist on the bar, causing the pint glasses stacked in front of him to clink together.
 The bartender reached out and steadied them.

 “What is it this time?”

-Lewis groaned and massaged his temples, as if trying to crush the memory out of existence.
+Lewis groaned and massaged his temples as if trying to crush the memory out of existence.
 He blew out a sour breath, then opened his eyes.
 “Okay.
-You know what the market’s like these days, right?”
+You know what the real estate market’s like these days, right?”

 “Fuck yeah, it is.
-Until–” He laughed bitterly, then took a sip of whiskey from his glass.
-“Until, get this.”
-He shook his head, then gave another little laugh of fresh disbelief.
+Until—” Lewis laughed bitterly, then took a sip of whiskey from his glass.
 “Fucking Michaelson.”

 “What’d he do?”